tigransloyan/pedrokroger.net/source/_posts/2013-05-07-how-does-pascals-triangle-sound.markdown

 By having only one note value and a very recognizable scale, this example may sound the most familiar to you.

-Naturaly, nobody can tell how you should listen to things.
+Naturally, nobody can tell how you should listen to things.
 Maybe `random1` was the example you liked the best.
 However, one important point here is that random music almost never sounds good or familiar.
 Repetition and constraints are important.